 It may sound bizarre, but really, the best people equipped to contribute to your product growth and make it popular are not the marketing agencies, consultants, or salespeople you've hired.
 Instead, they are the ones who actually purchased your product and thereby fueled demand.
 But being able to turn your customers into effective advocates for your brand requires great customer engagement strategies.

-We know it now!
+After the turbulence of 2020-2021, one thing is clear.
 We can be at our most creative selves when we have a more flexible working schedule.

 And for that reason, many companies have deviated from enforcing a 9-5 shift and adopted a more generous, carefree work environment for their employees.
 In today's tight labor market, more than giving them competitive salaries, helping your people achieve a life-work balance is essential to employee retention and growth.

-Take it from these companies that value “fair” and “flexible” work environments.
+Take it from these companies that value "fair" and "flexible" work environments.
 No wonder they have some of the best talents in the world.
-Not incidentally, these practices have contributed to the companys market share.
+Not incidentally, these practices have contributed to the company's market share.

 Mint, a financial tracking startup, proved that it's possible to stand out from the competition and achieve growth by adopting well-executed online marketing strategies.